3mdeb/96boards-docs-wiki/JTAG-on-HiKey.md

     Warn : Bypassing JTAG setup events due to errors Warn : Invalid ACK 0x7 in JTAG-DP transaction

-Check: -
+Check the following: -
 * Soldering of the JTAG connector
 * The cables are plugged in securely
 * The board is correctly powered.

 ## Using OpenOCD Telnet interface
-Once open-ocd has connected to the target you can connect via the telnet interface.
+Once openocd has connected to the target you can connect via the telnet interface.

     telnet localhost 4444
     Trying 127.0.0.1...